 We start early to visit the Mombacho Volcano Reserve.
 The last eruption of Mombacho was over five hundred years ago and now the slopes are covered with pristine cloud forest where a wide array of unique, and in some cases endemic, species can be found.
 We'll walk through the forest on well-marked trails to the summit of the volcano, from where there are remarkable views of Granada and Lake Nicaragua.
 This is a moderate hike although it can be slippery in places.
 On the slopes half way up the volcano is Las Flores café farm, our destination for this afternoon.
 After lunch at the farm, we take a guided tour to watch the process of producing sustainably harvested shade grown coffee.
 All of the coffee produced by Las Flores is certified by the Rainforest Alliance - after our tour we'll have the opportunity to taste the different varieties of coffee and buy some as a souvenir.
 Accommodation: Hotel con Corazon or similar *Comfortable Hotel*

 In the morning we head to the enchanted Laguna de Apoyo.
 The Laguna de Apoyo was created over 20,000 years ago when a giant volcano imploded, creating a huge crater which filled with water.
 It is one of Nicaragua’s most stunning natural wonders.
 The rest of the day is free to spend swimming, kayaking or relaxing in the warm clear waters of this crater lagoon.
-In 2017 there is the option at dusk to head up to the crater of the very active Masay Volcano where we can see the glow from lava in the crater as night falls.
-This excursion is included in the 2018 itinerary.
+At dusk to head up to the crater of the very active Masaya Volcano where we can see the glow from lava in the crater as night falls.
 Accommodation: Hotel con Corazon or similar *Comfortable Hotel*